davidshepherd7/terminal-here/README.md

 If you have problems just set `terminal-here-terminal-command` as described above.

+## Remote directories

+`terminal-here` can run ssh to open terminals in remote directories for files opened with [tramp](https://www.gnu.org/software/tramp/#Overview).
+This may require additional setup because of inconsistencies between different terminals.

+If your terminal has a flag to treat the rest of the command line as the command to run inside the terminal, you just need to set `terminal-here-command-flag` to this flag.
+If not it may be impossible to get ssh support.
+Some examples are:

+* `xterm`, `urxvt`: `-e` (this is the default)
+* `gnome-terminal`: `-x`

 ## Alternatives

 There are lots of built in ways to run terminals *inside* emacs (`shell`,